 III.
 You must make sure that you install the exhaust fan in the place where you get the most benefit from it and avoid blocking the air circulation.
 Also, it is important to keep the device away from any objects or dead zones, for example, behind a door.

 IV.
-When installing a bathroom exhaust fan with light and heater, you should remember that it is necessary to have proper ventilation in the place where you install the appliance, as well as an exhaust hood.
+When installing a bathroom exhaust fan with light, you should remember that it is necessary to have proper ventilation in the place where you install the appliance, as well as an exhaust hood.
 You can often place the fan in a wall or ceiling.

 V. When you are trying to decide which appliance is best for your bathroom, you should also think about where you can install it.
 Not all options are suitable for any bathroom, so you should evaluate your room before you make such an important decision.